 Regular Board meetings in each year are scheduled in advance to facilitate maximum attendance of Directors.
 At least fourteen days’ notice of a Board meeting is normally given to all Directors who are provided with an opportunity to include matters for discussion in the agenda.
 The Company Secretary assists the Chairman in preparing the agenda for meetings to comply with all applicable rules and regulations.
 The agenda and the accompanying Board papers are normally sent to Directors at least three days before the intended date of a Board meeting.
 Draft minutes of each Board meeting are circulated to Directors for their comment before being tabled at the next Board meeting for approval.
 All minutes are kept by the Company Secretary and are open for inspection at reasonable time on reasonable notice by any Director.

 The Board members do not have any financial, business, family or other material/relevant relationships with each other.
 Such balanced board composition also ensures that strong independence exists across the Board.
-The biographies of the Directors as at the date of this report as set out in pages 23 to 26 to the annual report, demonstrate a diversity of skills, expertise, experience and qualifications.
+The biographies of the Directors as at the date of this report as set out in pages 24 to 28 to 2016 Annual Report, demonstrate a diversity of skills, expertise, experience and qualifications.

 Directors' Induction and Continuous Professional Development

 Upon appointment to the Board, each new Director receives an induction package covering business operations, policy and procedures of the Company as well as the general, statutory and regulatory obligations of being a director to ensure that he/she is sufficiently aware of his/her responsibilities under the Listing Rules and other relevant legal and regulatory requirements.